Five features of Microsoft Dynamics 365 version 9.0 we’re most looking forward to

 This year Microsoft will launch the latest (and rumoured best) update to its market-leading business platform.

 Dynamics 365 has come a long way since its days as a pure customer relationship management (CRM) system.
 The latest update, Dynamics 365 version 9.0, will help further enhance its status as an all-round business platform.

 Improved UI for desktop and mobile

 Dynamics 365 version 9.0 will give a much needed facelift to the platform.
 The new Unified Client Interface will bring a much slicker look to the platform, more akin to the rest of the Microsoft 365 suite.
 Other than improving the look of Dynamics 365, version 9.0 will radically improve experience on device.
-While Dynamics is currently accessible via mobile and tablet, the latest update is set to bring the experience far more into line with the desktop experience and making Dynamics 365 a much more portable tool.
+While Dynamics is currently accessible via mobile and tablet, the latest update is set to bring the experience far more into line with the desktop experience, making Dynamics 365 a much more portable tool.
 This will allow businesses to access valuable intel on sales or company performance wherever staff might be, making key updates to Dynamics 365 on the go rather than waiting to get back to a desktop computer.
-Crucially, Dynamics 365 version 9.0 will also be available on- and offline, meaning information can be checked even when the internet is not available.
+Crucially, Dynamics 365 version 9.0 will also be available on- and offline, meaning information can be checked even when an internet connection is not available.

 Customer Service Hub

 For some time, Dynamics 365 has been developing into a customer service tool.
 The launch of the Customer Service Hub will cement this by bringing key features together.
 This includes the ability to log and track cases, tag key customer communications (emails, recorded calls etc.) against case records, and manage customers based on pre-defined service level agreements.
 The addition of the timeline feature, which presents a linear view of interactions allowing users to get up to speed quickly with accounts, will also benefit users of the platform.